SynchronisedNerdism/KK_BE/README.md

 - Whether to use original size of bust with a maximum change in size or enter your own start and end size
 - Different ways to scale BE

+You can change these settings in the Bepinex plugins menu under Koikatsu settings and scroll to the BE section

 ## How to install
 1. You need version BepInEx 5.4.4 or later